shaunmulligan/salesforceTemp/README.md

 The recipe for this project is as follows:

-* Raspberry Pi with ethernet cable for internet connectivity and USB -> micro USB cable for power.
+* Raspberry Pi with ethernet cable for internet connectivity
+* A USB -> micro USB cable for power.
-* one or more [DS18b20][6] digital temperature sensors.
+* One or more [DS18b20][6] digital temperature sensors.
-* a 4.7KΩ or 10KΩ.
+* A 4.7KΩ or 10KΩ.
 * A breadboard, for prototyping.
 * Jumper wires to connect everything.